Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Invoice factoring

 Invoice factoring is a type of financing in which a business sells its outstanding accounts receivable to a third party (referred to as the “factor”) in exchange for a cash payment.
-Typically, a company can expect to receive about 90 percent of its accounts receivable value up front.
+Typically, a company receives about 80 to 90 percent of the invoice value immediately, with the remainder paid (minus fees) once the customer settles the bill.

 Bridge loans